dartk/csharp-discriminated-unions/README.md

 ## Creating instances

-One of the case defining static methods are used to create an instance of the union:
+To create an instance of the discriminated union one of the case defining methods are used:

 ```c#
 var dot = Shape.Dot();
 var circle = Shape.Circle(5.0);
 var rectangle = Shape.Rectangle(2.0, 4.0);
 ```

+The generator creates bodies for the case methods that call a generated private constructor.

 ## Case matching